Threads

 --argn example/example_data.argn

-This will write a .threads file to path/to/output.threads.
+This will first write a .threads file and then convert it into an ARG-Needle-format (.argn) ARG.

 threads infer accepts more options: